 There’s more free fun in store, like chef cooking demonstrations, short-course wine seminars, live music performances, a honeybee workshop, art shows, a classic car show, and crazy grown-up fun like pumpkin bowling, apple slingshots and baking pumpkin pies in real Easy Bake ovens.

-Other notable activities over the weekend include the World Championship Grape Stomp competitions, harvest workshops, a port and chocolate pairing ($5) and tastings of your choice from the 20 best of class award-winning wines ($20 for 4 tastes with souvenir glass).
+Other notable activities over the weekend include the World Championship Grape Stomp competitions, harvest workshops, and a number of tasting experiences; details available in August 2018.

 Besides wonderful eating and drinking, the fair also celebrates the people behind the wine, beer, cider, and food.